Establishment of new CAGs

 Criteria:

-1. Excellence and professional relevance.
+1. Excellence and clinical impact.

 2. Detailed plan for the CAG period, including plans for research and education activities.